chec/commerce.js/docs/01_Products.md

     <p>Refer to the full response for retrieving a category <a href="/docs/api/?shell#retrieve-category">here</a>.</p>
 </div>

-### Products and categories features
+### Products and Categories SDK reference

-Refer to the full list of products and categories features [here](/docs/sdk/commerce/#products-products).
+Refer to the full list of all the available products and categories methods [here](/docs/sdk/full-sdk-reference#products-products).

 ---